QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

     = \beta \int (u'\circ \sigma^*)(f(y - \sigma^*(y)) z) f'(y - \sigma^*(y)) z \phi(dz)

-As we saw, the Coleman-Reffett operator is a nonlinear operator :math:`K` engineered so that :math:`\sigma^*` is a fixed point of :math:`K`
+As we saw, the Coleman-Reffett operator is a nonlinear operator :math:`K` engineered so that :math:`\sigma^*` is a fixed point of :math:`K`.

-It takes as its argument a continuous strictly increasing consumption policy :math:`\sigma \in \Sigma`
+It takes as its argument a continuous strictly increasing consumption policy :math:`\sigma \in \Sigma`.

 It returns a new function :math:`K \sigma`,  where :math:`(K \sigma)(y)` is the :math:`c \in (0, \infty)` that solves